Karen Ruimy: Music and dance

 Ruimy has released the following albums: Essence de Femme, and Come With Me, which were recorded at Peter Gabriel’s Real World Studios with Justin Adams.
 The album was co-written with Adams and produced by Martin Glover.
 A version of "Shake it Up" featured on the Telegraph Live Music Sessions.
 In 2021, she released Black Coffee, a trajectory into jazz territory featuring six tracks sung in English and French, with legendary producer and Grammy awards winner Phil Ramone and Martin Glover and producer-musician Tim Bran.

-In 2022, Karen Ruimy co-created and performed House of Flamenka with renowned dance director Arlene Phillips, and choreographers James Cousins and Francisco Hidalgo.
+In 2022, Ruimy co-created and performed House of Flamenka with dance director Arlene Phillips, and choreographers James Cousins and Francisco Hidalgo.
 The show was a mixture of modern dance and flamenco with a multi-level performance space designed by Jasmine Swan.
 The concept behind the show is set in a fantasy world of a Goddess of Music and Dance who adores collecting beautiful objects – depicted by the 22 dancers and musicians.
 It delivered elements of traditional flamenco with opulent boudoir and individual artistry.
 The final section of the show channeled celebration in a Flamenco fiesta.